Dan the Man: Plot

 Dan is met with a group of ninjas and villagers, with ninjas being in favor for violence, and the villagers being in favor of peace.
 When asking Dan which side Dan will take, Dan decides to choose the option of going with violence alongside the ninjas, which leads to the first few levels of the game.
-Dan, the ninjas, and the two Geezers go on their journey to defeat and stop the King's rule while the ninjas help.
-Meanwhile, the Advisor hatches a plan that involves the villagers.
+Dan, the ninjas, and the two Geezers go on their journey to defeat and "stop" the King's rule while the ninjas help.

+Meanwhile, the Advisor secretly hatches a plan that involves the villagers.
 He recruits the Dark Master to help him on the plan.
-The Dark Master drops powder on villagers, putting them to sleep, and holds them hostage.
+The Dark Master drops powder on villagers, tranquilizing them, and holds them hostage.
 One of these people were Josie, she and everyone else who was captured are put on a treadmill inside of the sewers of the kingdom, with guards preventing anyone who tries to escape.
 Any captives who stopped running would fall into a pit of spikes behind the treadmill.
 The treadmill was a way to have the kingdom gain electricity.

-Meanwhile, Dan defeats another giant robot, and goes into the sewers of the kingdom.
+Later on, Dan defeats three giant robots, the first being the one that terrorizes a village, the second guarding a castle, and the third being a crowd control vehicle.
+Dan then goes into the sewers of the kingdom.
 On the treadmill, Josie notices that the two guards above them left the vicinity, which let Josie run as hard as she can to reach the guard in front and knock him unconscious.
 Josie stops the treadmill, and the villagers congratulate her before the Geezers break up a hole in the wall, killing multiple villagers.
-Dan comes through the hole in the wall, which leaves Josie panicking—Josie, having believed that Dan was dead, was in terror, and believed he was out to get her, and was a supernatural being of some sorts.
+Dan comes out of the hole in the wall, which leaves Josie panicking—Josie, having believed that Dan was dead, was in terror, and believed he was out to get her, and was a supernatural being of some sorts.
 She runs out of the sewers, and the Geezers chase after her.
 Dan, about to leave with the others, was stopped by the Dark Master, who forcefully challenges Dan to a fight.
 After a battle, the Dark Master interrupts Dan again, and begins to chase him before stopped by the Light Master, a white 8-bit stick man, and the Masters fight.
 Dan leaves while they fight, and goes to the kingdom's parts, near where The King lives.